 TUCSON, Ariz.
 (KGUN) — Monday marked a big day for students across Tucson — not just for University of Arizona Wildcats, but also Pima Community College Aztecs.

 Right now, PCC's west campus is going through millions of dollars worth of construction.
-The goal, being built behind the fences, is to open a state-of-the-art lab, earning center and clinic before the start of 2025 and Spring classes.
+The goal, being built behind the fences, is to open a state-of-the-art lab, learning center and clinic before the start of 2025 and Spring classes.

 For now, dental hygiene program students Lauren Puskavich and Mikaella Lubrano are getting practice in PCC's working clinic, for life in careers after graduation.
 "There's technique to everything you do, and you'll hear about it if you don't do it right," Puskavich said.